Empire Theatre (42nd Street): History

 Times Square became the epicenter for large-scale theater productions between 1900 and the Great Depression.
 Manhattan's theater district had begun to shift from Union Square and Madison Square during the first decade of the 20th century.
 From 1901 to 1920, forty-three theaters were built around Broadway in Midtown Manhattan.
-Furthermore, A. H. Woods and Julian Eltinge signed a contract in 1909, wherein Woods acted as Eltinge's manager for seven years.
+Furthermore, A. H. Woods and American actor Julian Eltinge signed a contract in 1909, wherein Woods acted as Eltinge's manager for seven years.
 Both men earned several hundred thousand dollars from the contract.
+Eltinge, who gained fame as a female impersonator, never performed there.